whatsupmailbox/whatsupmailbox.github.io/_posts/2016-10-13-Covet-Crate-Girl-Boss-Subscription-Box-September-2016-Review.md

 ![Covet Crate Info Magazine](http://whatsupmailbox.com/images/CovetCrateGirlBossSeptember2016InfoMagazine.jpg)

 Every box includes an Info Magazine that spotlights a woman/lady figure who is an inspiration to others through their work or achievement.
-This month they featured Marie Curie.
+This month they featured Penelope Barker, the woman behind The Edenton Tea Party.

 <br>